UK Fortnite player second in World Cup

-Fortnite: UK player places second in e-sports World Cup
+Fortnite: UK player finishes second in e-sports World Cup

-A British teenager has won nearly a million pounds after placing second alongside his teammate in the Fortnite World Cup finals.
+A British teenager has won nearly a million pounds after coming second alongside his teammate in the Fortnite World Cup finals.

-Popular online shooter game Fortnite has 250 million users worldwide, and the event's prize pool of $30m is the biggest ever at an e-sports event.
+The 15-year-old, competing under the name Wolfiez, told the BBC he was "stunned" to have finished so high.

-Jaden told the BBC he was "stunned" to have finished so high.
+Popular online shooter game Fortnite has 250 million users worldwide, and the event's prize pool of $30m is the biggest ever at an esports event.

-Competing under the name Wolfiez, he and his team-mate Dave Jong (Rojo) came second in the duos event.
+Jaden and his team-mate Dave Jong (Rojo) came second in the duos event.

 Norwegian Emil Bergquist Pedersen and Austrian David W - Nyhrox and Aqua - took first place, winning by 51 points to Ashman and Jong's 47.